-The router supports three popular ways to connect to Internet.
+Three popular ways to connect to Internet are provided in Quick Setup.
 Please select one compatible with your ISP.
 If you are given another way not listed here, refer to Network→ WAN for detailed list.

 Step 3: If you choose PPPoE, you will see the screen as shown in Figure 3-10.
 Enter the Username and Password provided by your ISP.
 These fields are case sensitive.
 If you have difficulty with this process, please contact your ISP.